Model-View-Intent Pattern in Java: Building Robust and Scalable Java UIs with MVI

 This example demonstrates the key aspects of the MVI pattern: unidirectional data flow, clear separation of concerns, and the use of events to drive changes in the Model's state.

-• Useful in applications with complex user interfaces that require a clear separation of concerns and predictable state management.
+- The MVI pattern is useful in Java applications with complex user interfaces that require a clear separation of concerns, predictable state management, and enhanced maintainability.

 Benefits: